 The youthful years are crucial to finding one’s passion and strengths.
 Teachers, professors, and friends all have an immense impact on who young people will become many decades later.

 Therefore, nurturing student strengths should be a top priority for students.
 One of the best ways to develop these strengths is to seek assistance from teachers.
 They are often experienced and willing to assist others.
+However, it is important to note that sleep deprivation can significantly hinder a student’s ability to fully engage and develop their strengths.

 Students should also ensure they spend time with their colleagues.
 By viewing the strengths others have, you can learn more about different abilities and acquire new skills.